sparshsah/foggy-ml/README.md

-- Obviously, we've added a lot of sometimes-redundant type checking and assertions, which tend to be slow, especially relative to some of the actual calculations.
+- Obviously, we've added a lot of sometimes-redundant type checking and assertions, which tend to be slow, often 10-100x slower than the actual calculations.
 However, they (we hope) make the code easier to reason about, which is the whole point of a project like this.
 We worked hard on our code, but it's not like it would be a viable